ashir1S/Random-Forest-Project/README.md

 1. **Regression** → predict the resale price of a used car
 2. **Classification** → predict whether a customer will buy a holiday package

-This README explains *why* Random Forest works, *what* was done in each notebook, and *how* to run this project — no prior ML background assumed.
+This README explains *why* Random Forest works, *what* was done in each notebook, and *how* to run this project.

 ---